Nothando Vilakazi

-Nothando "Vivo" Vilakazi (born 28 October 1988) is a South African soccer player who plays as a defender for Spanish Primera División club EdF Logroño and the South Africa women's national team.
+Nothando "Vivo" Vilakazi (born 28 October 1988) is a South African soccer player who plays as a defender for TS Galaxy Queens and the South Africa women's national team.

 Early life

 Nothando Vilakazi was born in Middelburg, South Africa, on 28 October 1988.
 She played for a boys team between the ages of 9 and 14, when she started playing with girls.
 At the age of 17, she started playing in the Sasol League for the Highlanders team.
 She completed her schooling at TuksSport High School, associated with the University of Pretoria's High Performance Centre, for which she was selected while representing Mpumalanga at a tournament.

 Career

 Vilakazi played for Palace Super Falcons, having previously played for Moroka Swallows.
 In footballing circles, she is nicknamed "Vivo".

 International

-She made her international debut for the South Africa women's national football team against Ghana in 2007.
+Vilakazi was called up for the first time by the South Africa women's national football team against Ghana in 2007 but did not play.
+She made her international debut on August 10, 2008 against Netherlands.
 Vilakazi has been a regular feature of the team as they were managed by Vera Pauw.
 Vilakazi was part of the team which were runners up in the 2012 African Women's Championship.

 As part of the South African team, she has played at both the 2012 Summer Olympics in London, United Kingdom, and the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 She played in all six of South Africa's games at the 2016 tournament.
 Vilakazi has continued to feature in the squads for the nation following the transition to the management of Desiree Ellis after the Olympics.